-This is Part 2 of the excursion.
+This continues the the excursion.

 In Part 1 of this excursion I reflected back on the Book Zen and the Art of Motorcycle Maintenance of Robert Pirsig and how I identify with the Classical approach he is outlining in the book as an opposing pole of the Romantic approach towards problem solving.
 Pirsig had these two categories for people and elaborated on the differences in how they would approach motorcycle maintenance and problem solving in general.
 After reading the book when I was a teenager I had occasionally re-visited parts of the book, always thinking that I should read the whole book again at some time.
 I will now do, because I had an experience with motorcycle repair that initially stunned me but for which I then found an explanation in Pirsig’s concepts.